soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The average Motor Power measurements are displayed in a graph.
 The graph shows Motor Power usage degradation.](media/device001-gradual-failure-power.png "Motor Power usage degradation")

 4. Repeat 1-3 and observe that DEVICE002, the non-failing pump, remains above the 30 kW threshold.
-DEVICE003 is also a failing pump, but displays an immediate failure versus a gradual one.
+DEVICE003 is also a failing pump but displays an immediate failure versus a gradual one.

     ![Low motor measurements are being displayed in a graph.
 Power measurements show steady.](media/device002-normal-operation.png "DEVICE002 Motor Power Rules Chart")